Compositional Generalization from Learned Skills via CoT Training: A Theoretical and Structural Analysis for Reasoning: Introduction

+Our experiments serve as empirical support for the theoretical claims above.
+We begin with controlled data distributions to mitigate the complexity inherent in real-world training and enable precise mechanistic analysis.
+We demonstrate that CoT training accelerates convergence and substantially improves generalization, extending it from ID to both ID and OOD settings (Section \ref{subsec:cot vs. nocot}).
+This confirms that CoT enables compositional generalization, whereas non-CoT models only rely on fixed input-output mappings.
+Next, Section \ref{sec:noise} shows that CoT generalizes robustly to noisy reasoning steps within a tolerable noise level, underscoring the importance of reliable compositional generalization.
+Finally, validation on real-world datasets (e.g., math word problems) shows that learned skills and compositional patterns remain applicable in complex scenarios.

-$\bullet$ \textbf{Internal Mechanisms of CoT vs. Non-CoT Training} (Section \ref{sec:circuit}, for \textbf{Q1}).
-Using logit lens and causal tracing experiments, we discover that CoT training with CoT induces a two-stage generalizing circuit, indicating that the \textit{model progressively internalizes the reasoning process—each explicit reasoning step during training maps onto a distinct stage within the circuit}.
-In contrast, \citet{wang2024grokking} have demonstrated that similar circuit structures emerge only during ID generalization, suggesting that reasoning steps are not explicitly internalized in the absence of CoT supervision.
-Interestingly, in Figure \ref{figure:circuit change}, CoT training allows the intermediate result to be extracted from a lower layer (index 3) for ID examples, whereas training without CoT requires a higher layer (index 5). \textit{Intuitively, a smaller layer index implies that more layers remain available for processing the second reasoning step, potentially enhancing model performance.}
+$\bullet$ \textbf{Internal Circuits of CoT vs. Non-CoT Training} (Section \ref{sec:circuit}, for \textbf{Q2}).
+Using logit lens and causal tracing experiments, we find that CoT training induces a two-stage compositional circuit characterized by sparse token dependencies.
+This structure \textbf{reflects the process of composition}: the \textit{model progressively internalizes the reasoning process—each explicit reasoning step during training maps onto a distinct stage within the circuit}.
+Conversely, \citet{wang2024grokking} show that similar circuits emerge only during ID generalization, suggesting that without CoT, reasoning steps are not systematically internalized.
+Interestingly (Figure \ref{figure:circuit change}), CoT training allows the intermediate result to be extracted from a lower layer (e.g., index 3) for ID examples, whereas Non-CoT Training requires a higher layer (e.g., index 5). \textit{Intuitively, a smaller layer index implies that more layers remain available for processing the second reasoning step, potentially enhancing model performance.}